AnChainAI/Splunk/README.md

-# AnChain BlockChain App for Splunk Enterprise
+# AnChain.AI Blockchain App for Splunk Enterprise

-This repo hosts the tools that are needed by the AnChain Splunk App for BlockChain(BitCoin and Ethereum)
+This repo hosts the tools that are needed by the AnChain.AI Splunk App for Blockchain: BitCoin and Ethereum.

-The AnChain.AI BlockChain App is an AI-powered, behavior-based intelligence app that connects cryptocurrency wallet addresses and transactions to real-world entities, enabling your business to secure crypto assets, quantify risk, and remain KYC/AML compliant.
+The AnChain.AI Blockchain App is an AI-powered, behavior-based intelligence app that connects cryptocurrency wallet addresses and transactions to real-world entities, enabling your business to secure crypto assets, quantify risk, and remain KYC/AML compliant.

 ## Splunk Connect for BitCoin